 If your baby is 8+ months and takes three great naps and sleeps 11-12 hours overnight, then there’s really no need to switch!
-If, however, your baby is 8 months old, is still taking three naps some days, and sleep is a struggle (naps and/or bedtime), it’s certainly time to transition to a two-nap schedule.
+If, however, your baby is 8 months old, is still taking three naps some days, and sleep is a struggle (naps and/or bedtime), it’s time to transition to a two-nap schedule.

 Signs babies are ready to transition to two naps

 The most common sign your baby is ready to transition to two naps is that there’s just not enough time in the day to squeeze in that third nap without pushing bedtime too late.
 At this age, a bedtime between 6:30-8:00 pm is ideal, and we’re looking for around 11-12 hours of nighttime sleep.
 So if you’re finding that with 3 naps bedtime is regularly getting pushed beyond 8:00 pm, it’s likely time to switch!

 Similarly, if your little one is around 7 months old, is still taking three naps, and is napping fairly well during the day, but regularly wakes up before 6:00 am most mornings, it’s also likely time to transition to two naps, as they may not have enough built up sleep pressure to fully make it through the night!

 Finally, if your baby is starting to refuse that third nap, and no matter what you do you just can’t seem to make that cat nap work, it’s likely time to transition to two naps.

 How to make the switch from three naps to two naps